On weakly and strongly popular rankings: On the complexity of - wurv and - surv

-Having discussed all 4 cases, we now can output a ranking preferred by all the voters to a given ranking~$\pi$---or a proof for its non-existence---in polynomial time. \end{proof} \begin{lemma} For $n \geq 3$, if at least one of $(2n-1)$-\textsc{surv}, $(2n-1)$-\textsc{aurv}, and $(2n-2)$-\textsc{aurv} is polynomial-time solvable, then $n$-\textsc{all-closer-ranking} is polynomial-time solvable. \end{lemma}
+Having discussed all four cases, we now can output a ranking preferred by all the voters to a given ranking $\pi$ or report that no such ranking exists in polynomial time. \end{proof} \begin{lemma} For $k \geq 3$, if at least one of $(2k-1)$-\textsc{surv}, $(2k-1)$-\textsc{wurv}, and $(2k-2)$-\textsc{wurv} is polynomial-time solvable, then $k$-\textsc{all-closer-ranking} is polynomial-time solvable. \end{lemma}

-\begin{proof} Assume first that $(2n-2)$-\textsc{aurv} $\in \P$ holds.
-Consider an instance of $n$-\textsc{all-closer-ranking} with input ranking $\pi$ and voters $v_{1},\ldots,v_{n}$.
-To this instance of $n$-\textsc{all-closer-ranking} we construct the following instance of $(2n-2)$-\textsc{aurv}.
-We copy $\pi$ as the given input ranking and create $2n-2$ voters, $n-2$ of them with ranking $\pi$ and the other $n$ voters corresponding to $v_{1},\ldots,v_{n}$.
-Since voters with ranking $\pi$ clearly prefer $\pi$ to any other ranking, if there exists a ranking preferred by a majority (at least $n$) of the $2n-2$ voters, then these $n$ voters must be $v_{1},\ldots,v_{n}$.
-If a ranking is preferred by $v_{1},\ldots,v_{n}$ to $\pi$, then it is a solution to $n$-\textsc{all-closer-ranking}.
-Hence there is a ranking $\sigma$ preferred by $v_1,\ldots, v_n$ to $\pi$ if and only if $\sigma$ is a solution to $n$-\textsc{all-closer-ranking}.
-For $(2n-1)$-\textsc{aurv} and $(2n-1)$-\textsc{surv} we simply add another voter with ranking $\pi$, and otherwise keep the proof intact. \end{proof}
+\begin{proof} Assume first that $(2k-2)$-\textsc{wurv} is polynomial-time solvable.
+Consider an instance of $k$-\textsc{all-closer-ranking} with input ranking $\pi$ and profile $(\pi_{v_{1}},\ldots,\pi_{v_{k}})$ over $C$.
+From this instance of $k$-\textsc{all-closer-ranking} we construct the following instance of $(2k-2)$-\textsc{wurv}.
+We copy $\pi$ as the given input ranking and create $2k-2$ voters, $k-2$ of them with ranking $\pi$ and the other $k$ voters corresponding to $v_{1},\ldots,v_{k}$.
+Since voters with ranking $\pi$ clearly prefer $\pi$ to any other ranking, if there exists a ranking preferred by an absolute majority (at least $k$) of the $2k-2$ voters to $\pi$, then these $k$ voters must be $v_{1},\ldots,v_{k}$.
+If a ranking is preferred by an absolute majority of the $2k-2$ voters to $\pi$, then it is a solution to $k$-\textsc{all-closer-ranking}.
+Hence there is a ranking $\sigma$ preferred by an absolute majority of the $2k-2$ voters if and only if $\sigma$ is a solution to $k$-\textsc{all-closer-ranking}.
+For $(2k-1)$-\textsc{wurv} and $(2k-1)$-\textsc{surv} we simply add another voter with ranking $\pi$, and otherwise keep the proof intact. \end{proof}